Lee Li-chen

 Lee Li-chen (李麗珍 (李丽珍, Lǐ Lìzhēn)) is a Taiwanese politician.

 Education

 Lee obtained her bachelor's degree in public administration in June 1988 and master's degree in economic policy in July 1990 from National Chung Hsing University.

 Careers

 She was an associate researcher at the Research, Development and Evaluation Commission in 1990-2001, officer, senior officer, section chief, assistant director-general, senior adviser, deputy director-general, director-general of the Department of Economic Affairs of Mainland Affairs Council (MAC) in 1999-2016, deputy secretary-general and spokesperson of Straits Exchange Foundation in 2016-2017 and secretary-general of MAC in 2016-2018.

+In June 2018, it was announced that she would be the Deputy Minister of Mainland Affairs Council starting 2 July 2018.